You have a riding mower or a zero-turn mower and your blades won’t turn on. What good is a mower when you can’t get the blades to engage?

 For more details on clutches, check out A Look into How Lawn Mower Clutches Work.

-Worn Clutch Cable on a Cub Cadet with a Manual Clutch
+Worn Clutch Cable on a Manual Clutch Mower

-You will find a clutch lever and cable on a Cub Cadet mower with a manual engagement clutch.
+You will find a clutch lever and cable on a mower with a manual engagement clutch.

 Check the condition of the clutch lever, cable, spring, bushings, and linkages to make sure the clutch is being engaged and the parts are not worn